tylernix/finch-docs-v2/src/pages/docs/redirect-finch-connect.md

 When your application needs access to your user's employment system redirect them to Finch Connect.

-Construct the Finch Connect redirect with the parameters below—
+Construct the Finch Connect redirect with the parameters below:

 {% tabs %}
 {% tab label="Parameters" %}